|

 seized power.
 Many post-war Common Wealth guns were converted to the shorter and

-more reliably feeding 7.62 NATO and redesignated L4 (top right).
-These guns had a
+more reliably feeding 7.62 NATO and redesignated L4 (center).
+These guns used a

 straighter magazine and slotted flash hider.